skiffos/SkiffOS/README.md

  - The container image is either pulled or built from scratch.
  - systemd and/or other init systems operate as PID 1 inside the container.

-This allows any distribution to be run as a containerized guest with Skiff.
-The config file structure is flexible, and allows for any number of containers, users, and images to be defined and built.
-Desktop environments work as expected.
+This allows any distribution to be run as a containerized guest with SkiffOS.
+The config file structure allows for any number of containers, users, and images to be defined.
+Desktop environments also work correctly.

 ### Environment Presets